emtee40/SHFB-Wiki/System-Requirements-and-Building-the-Code.md

 In order to build the source code you will need the following tools:

 Required:
-* Visual Studio 2017 (15.5) or later (Used to build the C# projects for the tools)
+* Visual Studio 2022 or later (Used to build the C# projects for the tools)

 Optional:
 * Visual Studio extension development workload for your version of Visual Studio.
 Required for VSPackage development.
-* F# language support which is available as part of the .NET Desktop Development workload or separately as an individual component.
-Required to rebuild the .NET Framework reflection data sets.
-See below for more information.
 * Wix 3.x Toolset.
 Used to create the MSI installer.

 ## Folder Layout